About workload management

 Workload management lets you:

-- Prioritize critical search workloads.
+- Prioritize resources for critical search workloads.

 - Avoid data-ingestion latency due to heavy search load.

 - Limit resource allocation to low-priority search workloads (such as real-time searches)

 - Monitor searches and apply automated remediation (such as abort a search or throttle resources).